nwthomas/programming-resources/tips/alumni-tips.md

 14. [Taking Notes](#taking-notes)

 ### Asking Questions

+- "Be humble about the things that you don't know.
+Sometimes it's okay if you don't know someting, but you have to first try to help yourself." - Ryan Boris

+- "If you can't do something within a certain time frame, reach out for help.
+But you should always try to fix it before you reach out.
+Look around in dev tools and reach out to the web.
+You'll learn in time how to see patterns in certain things.
+The more problems you solve, the better you'll get at solving them in future." - Ryan Boris

 - “At any level of coding, there are no dumb questions no matter how dumb the question might actually seem.
 If you don't know the answer and you've searched for the answer yourself, please ask those who are more experienced.
 Ask your fellow buddies or PMs to fill in the blanks as soon as possible.
 It's better to leave no stones unturned than to find out later in your study that you should have figured it out beforehand.” - Henry Kim